vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 - 31 visits came from referrals on bitly tracking links
 - 13 organic lookups
-- 12 from Tshirt scans, we ran a google tag analytics campaign
+- 12 from Tshirt QR scans, we ran a google tag analytics campaign here linked to bitly
 - A few random bots from china and india (10 total)

 Average engagement time is about 20 seconds for non-bot users, and our video intro is 35 seconds.
 These are good things to keep in mind too